sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-05-lipa-cave-and-podgorica copy.md

 ![Alt text](/images/travel/PXL_20230805_162049710.jpg)

 When we got back we read about the incredibly sad story that a person had pieced together while we ate left overs from lunch...we somehow ended up with a full extra stuffed hamburger.
-Not actually extra when we realzied that one order contained 2 'burgers' of cevapi.
+Not actually extra when we realized that one order contained 2 'burgers' of cevapi.

 And at the end of a full and exhausting day, I got dog pilled on.

 ![Alt text](/images/travel/PXL_20230806_050332670.jpg)

----